Best Day Trips from Dubrovnik: Top 10 Activities & Excursions from Dubrovnik (Croatia)

 Table of Contents

-You can discover the rich culture and history of Sarajevo by visiting various historical landmarks like Gazi Husrev-beg Mosque where you will learn the rich past of the Muslim community due to which Sarajevo became what it is now.
+You can discover the rich culture and history of Sarajevo by visiting various historical landmarks like Gazi Husrev-Beg Mosque where you will learn the rich past of the Muslim community due to which Sarajevo became what it is now.

 The capital of Bosnia and Herzegovina, Sarajevo is easily accessible by train from Dubrovnik to Sarajevo.
 Visit the exciting Sarajevo Tunnel after visiting the beautiful mosque.
-The locals initially used the Tunnel during Bosnian war period.
+The locals initially used the Tunnel during the Bosnian war period.
 It has a very informative and small military war museum when you get down the ground level.
 Be sure to have enough time to visit the old bazaar, Baščaršija.

 It is a typical cultural melting pot which has a diverse and rich history for you to discover on your day trip from Dubrovnik to Mostar.
 There are chances that you will cross the international borders in Bosnia and Herzegovina.
 The cherry on the top here is Stari Most, the most iconic landmark and a fairytale-worthy arched bridge built the way back in 1566.
 Discover the incredible history of the city in the Mosque of Mostar.